 One of the most common problems, when we suggest that people switch their cat to wet food, is that their cats don’t like it.
 Cats who have been eating dry food their whole life may be like: “Are you serious?
 What is that?
 Bring back my kibbles!”

 Familiar?
 This may be beneficial if it prevents your cat from jumping on kitchen counters or stealing your food.
 However, it may also turn out problematic if you need to switch cat food.
 In this article, you will learn how to switch cat food even if the cat thinks you are providing something inedible.

 There are many situations you may need to switch, even if you think you will never do so.
-As cats age, their dietary requirements often change, not to mention if they are diagnosed with a health problem that requires a prescribed diet.
-What happens if a manufacturer goes bankrupt (terrible thing) or you suddenly realize that your previous choice is not that good?
+As cats age, their dietary requirements change, not to mention if they are diagnosed with a health problem that requires a prescribed diet.
+What happens if a manufacturer goes out of the market or you suddenly realize that your previous choice is not that good?

 Regardless of the reason for switching to new cat food, you’ll need to know how to do it properly.

 - Do not starve your cat!